 Yep, it’s as big as you can imagine and filled with hundreds (if not, thousands) of people crossing all at the same time.
 Head to the Shibuya Crossing and scramble your way across this bustling crossing.

-⬇ Don’t forget to check out out Tokyo in 60 seconds video, too ⬇
+⬇ Don’t forget to watch: Tokyo in 60 seconds video ⬇

 Visiting Japan?
 See our guides for: